bfgfsbdfget/markdown-site/content/pages/about.md

 slug: "about"
 published: true
 order: 1
+excerpt: "A markdown site built for writers, developers, and teams who want a fast, real-time publishing workflow."
 ---

 This is a markdown site built for writers, developers, and teams who want a fast, real-time publishing workflow.